Bacterial InfectionsDiseases and conditionsFEATUREDInfectious Diseases

 Typhoid Fever spreads primarily through the fecal-oral route.
 This means consuming food or water contaminated by an infected person’s waste.
 It thrives in environments with inconsistent sanitation and is a heightened risk when consuming street food or untreated water.

-The risk is so endemic that the World Health Organization (WHO) considers the Philippines an area where typhoid remains a significant health challenge.
+The risk is so endemic.
+The World Health Organization (WHO) considers the Philippines an area where typhoid remains a significant health challenge.
 The DOH has reported thousands of cases annually.

 • Prevention is Key: